NextCenturyCorporation/MCS/TASK_LIST.md

 - If you open an incorrect container, or you open the correct containers in an incorrect order, you will immediately be forced to end the scene without continuing further, thus failing the trial.

 #### Occluded Trajectory and Collisions (Interactive)

+Summary:

+Occluded Trajectory tasks require a common-sense understanding of trajectory.
+You must watch (using the Pass action) as a soccer ball is launched across the floor, but you do not see its entire trajectory, due to a large occluding wall which descends in front of you; you must then determine which side of the room contains the soccer ball, find it, and use PickupObject on it to pick it up, which completes the scenario.
+To access a side of the room, you must open one of the doors (using the OpenObject action) in the occluding wall.
+This is a “forced choice” task: once you open the door to one side of the room, you are unable to access the other side of the room (because it is blocked by lava).

+Interactive Collision tasks require a common-sense understanding of trajectory and collision.
+You must watch (using the Pass action) as a green “shooter ball” is launched across the floor toward a stationary soccer ball, but you do not see the entire trajectory (and, sometimes, even the collision itself), due to a large occluding wall which descends in front of you; you must then determine which side of the room contains the soccer ball, find it, and use PickupObject on it to pick it up, which completes the scenario.
+To access a side of the room, you must open one of the doors (using the OpenObject action) in the occluding wall.
+This is a “forced choice” task: once you open the door to one side of the room, you are unable to access the other side of the room (because it is blocked by lava).

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/898d48b4-0c26-4a4c-9cf2-4de22e765059